turntabl/intellij-apm-plugin/README.md

   ## The Images of how to Install from Disk
   ![plugin](Images/plugin1.png)

   ![plugin](Images/plugin2.png)

   ![plugin](Images/plugin3.png)

   ![plugin](Images/plugin.png)

 ### Required IntelliJ Configuration
- -Build Your Own Artifact
+ .Build Your Own Artifact.
- -Run with profiler
+ .Run with profiler.

 ## How to Build Your Own Artifact